matinraayai/Luthier/docs/build.md

-# Building Sibir
+# Building Luthier

 ## Build requirements
-Sibir should work on any Linux-based distribution with ROCm support.
-Sibir does not have Microsoft Windows support.
+Luthier should work on any Linux-based distribution with ROCm support.
+Luthier does not have Microsoft Windows support.
-There are no plans for supporting Sibir on Windows at this time.
+There are no plans for supporting Luthier on Windows at this time.

-The following software components are required as external dependencies to Sibir:
+The following software components are required as external dependencies to Luthier:
-1. **[CMake](https://cmake.org/)** is used by Sibir as its build system along with **[GNU Make](https://www.gnu.org/software/make/)**.
-The [CMakeLists.txt](../CMakeLists.txt) file for Sibir is located at the top-level directory of the project. **CMake v3.21 and above** is required, since it is the earliest version that supports HIP as a first-class citizen with built-in HIP/ROCm-specific CMake variables.
+1. **[CMake](https://cmake.org/)** is used by Luthier as its build system along with **[GNU Make](https://www.gnu.org/software/make/)**.
+The [CMakeLists.txt](../CMakeLists.txt) file for Luthier is located at the top-level directory of the project. **CMake v3.21 and above** is required, since it is the earliest version that supports HIP as a first-class citizen with built-in HIP/ROCm-specific CMake variables.
 2. **[AMD Code Object Manager Library (COMGR)](https://github.com/RadeonOpenCompute/ROCm-CompilerSupport/)** is used for